INL/BlackLab/site/docs/server/rest-api/api-versions.md

 - `4.0`: newer, mostly compatible API version, used by BlackLab 4.x.
 Adds some keys and endpoints and makes slight changes, mostly to improve consistency and reduce redundancy.
 The additions are still experimental, just like v5 of the API.
 - `5.0`: STILL EXPERIMENTAL. stricter, cleaner version of the `4.0` API, removing parameters and response keys from `3.0`.
 Because this is still experimental, we may make breaking changes.
 Useful for testing.

+To know which API version your BLS defaults to, check the server info page (`/`).
+Look for the key `blacklabResponse.apiVersion`.
+If this doesn't exist, BLS is using API v3 or lower.
+If it exists and has the value `4.0` or `5.0`, BLS is using that API version.

 On any BLS request, include the `api` parameter to specify which API version to use.
 So if you want to keep using the older API for now, add `api=3`.
 If you don't specify an API version, the default version will be used.
+If you specify an unsupported API version, e.g. `api=2`, you will get an error.

 To set the default API version, configure `parameters.api` in your `blacklab-server.yaml` (or `blacklab-webservice.yaml` for Solr).